luarocks/luarocks-site/static/md/security_incident_march_2019.md

 Here's what we're working on now:

-* Implementing package singing and verifying to verify integrity of package files
+* **Implementing package singing and verifying to verify integrity of package files**
+  * this will enable us to verify that files have come directly from package maintainers, prevning any future isuses concerning tampering
 * Added two factor authentication to accounts on LuaRocks.org
 * Adding general purpose account activity log that tracks all changes to any data associated with an account
 * Investigating building rock files server-side, and rebuilding all existing rocks where we can